 Information for Parents and Guardians about Student Privacy: We recognize that there are many instances where you will play an important role in your student's life by providing advice and encouragement.
 While your natural inclination may be to get involved to try and solve a problem for your student, as a matter of University policy we cannot discuss any aspect concerning a student with anyone.
 Please encourage your student to contact the Office of the Registrar and Student Services directly with their questions, concerns, or requests.
 If a student wishes us to share any information, written consent from the student is required.
-You may also wish to visit the University of Toronto's website for parents and families of students at http://www.studentlife.utoronto.ca/parents-and-family-0.
+You may also wish to visit the University of Toronto's website for parents and families of students at parentsandsupporters.utoronto.ca.